Evidence, monitoring and information

 Brownfield Land Register

-Government requires local authorities to publish a Brownfield Land Register by 31st December 2017.
+Government requires local authorities to publish a Brownfield Land Register.
 Brownfield land is land which has previously been developed.

 The Brownfield Land Register comprises two parts:

-The register has been prepared in accordance with national guidelines regarding the range of site-specific information, and is produced in the required .csv (Excel) format.
+The register has been prepared in accordance with national guidelines regarding the range of site-specific information, and is produced in the required .xls (Excel) format.

 Information regarding individual sites relates to suitability of the site for housing development, however, it will not provide precise details of ownership, the intention of the owners, land/building sale price or valuation, nor should it be viewed by developers/investors as a comprehensive, one-stop source of housing development sites.

 The information is base-dated to April 2018 and includes some sites that had commenced development at that date.

 The council does not act as an intermediary or agent.